 It’s never a good idea to talk about how things were between the sheets with your ex, especially if you’re going to talk about how good they were!
 Your new partner might feel insecure, and that might hurt the relationship.

-So not only is it OK to not tell your partner everything, but it’s also healthy to keep some secrets of your own.
-Some things from your past may be too personal that you don’t want anyone to know, and disclosing them won’t benefit your relationship in any way.
+Not only is it OK to not tell your partner everything, but it’s also healthy to keep some secrets of your own.
+Some things from your past may be so personal that you don’t want anyone to know, and disclosing them won’t benefit your relationship in any way.

 Those details are better left unsaid.
 If you can’t stop talking and share a little too much about your ex, your partner might get the idea that you’re still hung up on them.
 Also, comparing past relationships is a big no-no.